-All Saints boasts a 100 foot high tower which can be seen for miles in all directions.
+All Saints boasts a 100-foot-high tower which can be seen for miles in all directions.
 The tower is without doubt one of the finest in Suffolk, with a staircase turret and an embattled parapet decorated with grotesque gargoyles.
 The church features excellent late medieval flushwork, though the interior is more notable for its Victorian stained glass and finely carved woodwork installed during a restoration in the 1870s.

 That restoration took place through the efforts of the vicar, Rev. JC Ryle, one of the foremost Evangelical figures of his day.
-Rev. Ryle was active in restoring several medieval churches, notably Helmingham, and in 1870 he wrote a tract appealling for funds.
+Rev. Ryle was active in restoring several medieval churches, notably Helmingham, and in 1870 he wrote a tract appealing for funds.
 His tract raised 2700 pounds, an enormous sum in that period, and much of what we see today is because of his efforts and the sympathetic treatment of architect Richard Makilwaine Phipson.

-The pride of Stradbroke is the beautifully carved 15th century font.
+The pride of Stradbroke is the beautifully carved 15th-century font.
 It is in typical East Anglian style, with an octagonal bowl carved with figures of angels holding shields.
 It is the stem of the font that really deserves attention.
-It is carved with alternating figures of lions and woodwoses, the suffolk wil d man of the woods.
+It is carved with alternating figures of lions and woodwoses, the Suffolk wild man of the woods.
 Each woodwose is in a different pose. some hold clubs, as is traditional, but one is shown clubless, with his hands beginning to part his long beard.

 In the chancel is a poignant wall tablet to Elizabeth White, wife of the vicar William White, who died in 1840.
 Above a simple inscription is a mournful figure dressed in Grecian robes.